JKorf/Binance.Net/README.md

 Private socket endpoints:

 For the private endpoints a user stream has to be started on the Binance server.
-This can be done using the `client.StartUserStream()` command.
+This can be done using the `client.StartUserStream()` command in the `BinanceClient`.
 This command will return a listen key which can then be provided to the private socket subscriptions:
 ```C#
 using(var client = new BinanceSocketClient())
 {